filecoin-project/FIPs/FIPS/fip-xxxx.md

   return False
 If m.step = QUALITY AND                     | A QUALITY message must NOT IsPrefix(baseChain, m.proposal)       | contain a proposal prefixed
-    return Fals                             | with baseChain.
+    return False                            | with baseChain.
 If m.step = CONVERGE AND                    | A CONVERGE message
   (m.ticket does not pass VRF validation    | must have a valid VRF ticket
     OR m.round = 0)                         | and round > 0.